Johnny328/WDN-contaminant-simultaneous/researchLog.md

 With constraints of total number of affected nodes, it could cause unintended effects.
 Delaying this until later.

 ### 20160417
-* Implemnting contraints with large blowup in decision variables.
+* Implemnting constraints with large blowup in decision variables.

 ### 20160416
 * Evidence for "minimization will not work": The test cases with [131 20] in testZoneContainment will produce higher values of the decision variable (M-dj) than from sensor distances constraints.
 They *can't* go any lower because the partitioning problem prevents prevents that.